 What Are Electrolytes?

-Simply put, electrolytes are minerals that play a critical role in the body.
+Electrolytes are minerals that play a critical role in the body.
 Through a biochemical process, electrolytes become ions (an atom or molecule with an electrical charge) that can conduct electrical signals in the body.
 These signals create communication and function within nerves and muscles, as the electrolytes move in or out of cells.
-Electrolytes are important for fluid balance, muscle contraction and blood pressure, and play other roles in the body as well.
+Electrolytes are important for fluid balance, muscle contraction, and blood pressure, and play other roles in the body as well.

 Electrolytes include: